 Also, when you're asleep, your breathing naturally slows and your body relaxes — which can make it harder to compensate for fluid buildup.
 The NCBI research notes that decreased responsiveness of the respiratory center and reduced heart activity during sleep may contribute to PND episodes.

-Research in PMC studies shows that in community-dwelling older adults, PND has specific predictive values for identifying heart failure, making it a valuable clinical indicator.
+Research in PMC studies shows that in community-dwelling older adults, specific predictive values has diagnostic accuracy for identifying heart failure, making it a valuable clinical indicator.

 We reached out to Dr. Michael Grandner, a sleep expert and professor of neuroscience, for his take on how serious PND can be.
 He says: